Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: Introduction

 \subsection{Notation}

-Throughout the paper matrices are denoted by sans-serif capital letters (e.g.\ $\Ob$ will denote the zero matrix, where the size will be clear from the context), vectors by boldface lower case letters (e.g.\ $\oo$ will denote the zero vector,$\e_i$ will denote a vector of zeros with a one at the $i$-th coordinate) and scalars (real numbers) by simple lower case letters.
+Throughout the paper matrices are denoted by sans-serif capital letters (e.g.\ $\Ob$ will denote the zero matrix, where the size will be clear from the context), vectors by boldface lower case letters (e.g.\ $\oo$ will denote the zero vector, $\e_i$ will denote a vector of zeros with a one at the $i$-th coordinate) and scalars (real numbers) by simple lower case letters.
 Sets will be denoted using calligraphic letters, e.g., cones will often be denoted by $\KK$.
 We use $\SS^n$ to indicate the set of symmetric matrices and $\SS^n_+$/$\SS^n_-$ for the sets of positive-/negative-semidefinite symmetric matrices, respectively.
 Moreover, we use $\NN_n$ to denote the set of entrywise nonnegative, symmetric matrices.
 We also use the shorthand notation $\irg{l}{k}\coloneqq \lrbr{l,l+1,\dots,k-1,k}\subseteq \N$.
 For a given set $\AA$ we denote its convex hull by $\mathrm{conv}(\AA)$.
 For a convex set $\CC$, the set of generators of its extreme rays and points is given by $\mathrm{ext}(\CC)$.
-We also make use of the Frobenius product of two appropriately sized matrices $\Ab$ and $\Bb$ defined as $\Ab\bullet\Bb \coloneqq \mathrm{trace}(\Ab\T\Bb)$, which can be interpreted as the sum of the inner products of the columns of $\Ab$ and $\Bb$.
+Also, for a cone $\KK\subseteq\R^n$ we denote as